 Arrogance or rudeness

 73% of recruiters rank poor preparation as their biggest interview turn-off – and it’s not hard to see why.
-Job interviews take a lot of time to prep and plan for.
+Job interviews take a lot of time to prepare and plan for.
 They’re a serious ordeal for employers since this process is the stepping stone to supporting and engaging the growth of their organization.
-Therefore, if you haven’t prepared appropriately for the interview, not only is it a disadvantage to you, as you won’t have showcased your talent, the employer will look at it as a waste of their time.
+Therefore, if you haven’t prepared appropriately for the interview, not only is it a disadvantage to you and a missed opportunity to showcase your talent, but the employer will also see it as a waste of their time.
 It’s essential that you prepare for an interview because you will need to respond to questions in relevant detail.
 Make sure you research the company, familiarize yourself with the job spec and your resume and practice common interview questions to ensure you’re at your best during the interview.

 Before your interview, you should be aware of the dress code.
-More often than not it will be business professional, but if you’re looking to join a start-up, it might be more casual.52.6% of recruiters rank dressing inappropriately as an interview don’t.
+Usually this means dressing in business professional attire, but if you’re looking to join a start-up, things might be a bit more casual.
+52.6% of recruiters rank dressing inappropriately as an interview don’t.
 Not only does it suggest that you can’t follow instructions, but it also shows that you might not be a fit for the company culture if you don’t look the part.
 Make sure you double-check the dress code the day before your interview to ensure you’re looking prepared and show you’re taking the opportunity seriously.

 Arriving too early or late